IT008-2025-Nhom20/ImageAutomate/docs/design/PluginSystem.md

 ## 2. Runtime Isolation Model

-To prevent "Dependency Hell" (version conflicts between plugin dependencies and host dependencies), the system employs a custom **Assembly Isolation Layer**.
+To prevent dependency conflicts between plugin dependencies and host dependencies, the system employs a custom **Assembly Isolation Layer**.

 ### 2.1.
 The Load Context Hierarchy